Clarino

-Being a man-made material, it is washable and retains its softness when wet, unlike natural leather.
-After many decades of development, Clarino has achieved performance that exceeds that of leather in some applications, especially where the item may be exposed to water, such as riding saddles.
-Top grain leather applications include "patent leather" shoes that retain high gloss without the need for polish.
+Clarino (クラリーノ, Kurarino) is a brand name for artificial leather manufactured by Kuraray.
+It is commonly used in garments, accessories, bags, shoes, furniture, and consumer electronics.
+Clarino is based on a non-woven fabric composed of synthetic fibers that are intertwined three-dimensionally.
 During manufacturing, it is microscopically perforated to give it breathability similar to that of natural leather.
-Clarino is based on a non-woven fabric composed of special synthetic fibers that are intertwined three-dimensionally.
 The material's softness and suppleness arise from the structure of the non-woven fabric's special fibers, superfine fiber construction and tiny cavities.
+Versions of Clarino are manufactured that simulate suede and top-grain leather.

+Unlike natural leather, Clarino is washable and retains its softness when wet; it can therefore be higher performance than natural leather in applications where the item may be exposed to water, such as riding saddles.
+Top-grain leather applications include "patent leather" shoes that retain high gloss without the need for polish.

 Clarino is made from blended nylon and polypropylene fibers, as well as a sponge-like polyurethane binder.
 Firstly, the nylon and polypropylene fibers are blended using a blend-spinning technique.
 The blended fiber is then shredded into fine pieces and filtered.
 After this, the nylon is eluted and coagulated.
 The fibers absorb polyurethane and coagulate in water.
-This allows the nonwoven fabric and sponge-like binder to form around the same time.
+This allows the non-woven fabric and sponge-like binder to form around the same time.
 This process was developed in 1964.

+The Mitre Revolve, a football manufactured by Mitre Sports International, is made from Clarino.